BlazingBeskar/OBS-Source-Slideshow/README.md

 This script for OBS Studio toggles sources in a specified scene, simulating a slideshow effect.
 Each source is displayed for a configurable duration, followed by a brief off-duration before the next source appears.

+Credit is appreciated but not required, feel free to use however you like.
 ---

 ## Features